carrollcam4192/EarthEngine_Exporter/README.md

 # Google EarthEngine Exporter

 This repository contains a python notebook that takes a KML file and exports the region within the file to an image in the user's google drive.
-This code can be used in conjunction with Google earth Pro to precisely outline key regions of interest, and perform a batch export of satellite images, saving time when there are multiple regions that need to be clipped.
+This code can be used in conjunction with Google Earth Pro to precisely outline key regions of interest, and perform a batch export of satellite images, saving time when there are multiple regions that need to be clipped.

 ---
 # Requirements: